License Discipline and Convictions

 - Any conviction or act subject to an order of registration pursuant to Section 290 of the Penal Code.

-11. How does the Board determine satisfactory rehabilitation of a licensee?
+- How does the Board determine satisfactory rehabilitation of an "applicant for licensure" or licensee?

 Pursuant to Business and Professions Code sections 480 and 490, and Title 16 California Code of Regulations, sections 1444, the Board utilizes the following general criteria to determine satisfactory rehabilitation: